Engaeus: Threats

 All of these activities impact on the quality of water, vegetation and soil quality and therefore create undesirable environments for the burrowing crayfish to inhabit.
 It is important to note that these activities are detrimental to the genus long term, they are significantly more damaging during periods where the burrowing crayfish are vulnerable such as during moulting, breeding, on the surface or caring for offspring.

-All of the 35 species of Engaeus have been assessed for the IUCN Red List:
+All (except one recently described) of the 36 species of Engaeus have been assessed for the IUCN Red List: